Hawke's Bay's Stoney Creek Ranch holiday camp closes, citing health and safety costs

 "We are heartbroken to say the least," she said.

-Smaller camps based in the woolshed and also using tents are a possibility, she said, and it was hoped the camp could be reopened in the future.
+Smaller camps based in the woolshed and using tents are a possibility, she said, and it was hoped the camp could reopen.
 "But for the next few years this is not possible."

 Stoney Creek was one of the last camps of its type in New Zealand, especially in relation to school holiday camps.